EventStore/documentation/docs/clients/tcp/dotnet/21.2/migration-to-gRPC.md

 ### Events filtering

-EventStoreDB allows you to filter the events whilst you subscribe to the `$all` stream so that you only receive the events that you care about.
+KurrentDB allows you to filter the events whilst you subscribe to the `$all` stream so that you only receive the events that you care about.
 The TCP client provides that option via the `FilteredSubscribeToAll` method.
 As was mentioned above, this method was unified with `SubscribeToAllAsync`.

 Thus, instead of such call in TCP: